djyde/ToProgress/README.md

   * **height** - progress bar height
   * **duration** - increase duration (seconds)

 * **selector** - valid css selector, if is defined, progress bar will be put on the top of the element.
+Only find the first element.

 ### .increase(progress[,callback])
 * **progress** - percentage number